Pan-American Highway: Development and construction

 The concept of an overland route from one tip of the Americas to the other was originally proposed as a railroad.
 In 1884 the U.S. Congress passed a law with a plan to build an inter-American rail system.
 This was discussed at the First Pan-American Conference in 1889; however, construction never started.
 It was abandoned in concept after the independence of Panama in 1903, when work on the canal began.

 The concept of building a highway, rather than a railroad, emerged at the Fifth International Conference of American States in 1923, after the automobile and other vehicles had begun to replace railroads for both passenger and goods transportation.
-The first conference regarding construction of the highway opened in Buenos Aires on October 3, 1925.
+The first conference regarding the construction of the highway opened in Buenos Aires on October 3, 1925.

 Finally, on July 29, 1937, in the latter years of the Great Depression, Argentina, Bolivia, Chile, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, Canada, and the United States signed the Convention on the Pan-American Highway, whereby they agreed to achieve speedy construction, by all adequate means.
 Thirteen years later, in 1950, Mexico became the first Latin American country to complete its portion of the highway.

 No single route in the United States (except in Alaska) has been designated, much less marked, as the U.S. portion of the Pan-American Highway.
 However, I-25 is labeled as the Pan-American freeway in states such as New Mexico and Colorado.
 According to the federal Department of Transportation, the Interstate Highway System is the United States' section of the highway.
 In Canada the highway is not marked.
 Much of the highway in Latin America is marked as Vía Panam or Vía Panamericana.

 Countries served

 Map of the Alaska Highway portion (in red) of the Pan-American Highway system.

-The Northern Pan-American Highway travels through 14 countries, including in Central America:
+The Northern Pan-American Highway travels through nine countries, including in Central America: